gemrb/gemrb.github.io/Dev-docs.md

 WIP

 Some extra documentation can be found in the gemrb/docs/ subdir.
+No, port it here.

 debugging tips - tools, ie tools ...